-This is a problem with larger size wards, and diminishes the innate power of places to up their game by, in a fundamental shift, voting-in a higher grade of elected representatives.
+This is a problem with larger size wards, and diminishes the innate power of places to up their game, in a fundamental shift, by voting-in a higher grade of elected representatives.
 So many places around Medway (and no doubt in many other places around Britain) have already learned this and made their own moves.

 In conclusion, my two big points are that places have power, and they can determine something of their own destiny.
-It is perfectly reasonable for a community to ask itself: why should places like Hempstead and Wigmore (okay, that one's a bit predictable), Princes Park, all of Rainham, Lordswood and Capstone, and the majority of Rochester – quite apart from the peninsula – be doing so well relative to out area?
+It is perfectly reasonable for a community to ask itself: why should places like Hempstead and Wigmore (okay, that one's a bit predictable), Princes Park, all of Rainham, Lordswood and Capstone, and the majority of Rochester – quite apart from the peninsula – be doing so well relative to our own area?

 Sooner or later they wake up to the realisation that it is the quality and outlook of their elected representatives that makes one of the single biggest differences, and they change their voting pattern significantly.
 This, of course, is what democracy is supposed to be about anyway.

-So, for those content with mediocrity or, at best, a so-so, almost lackadaisical approach to local representation and (in)action, you don't need Conservative councillors.
+So, for those content with mediocrity or, at best, a so-so, almost lackadaisical approach to local representation and (in)action, you don't need Conservative Councillors.
 For the rest of us: well, the lessons that others have already learned are there for us to crib from without having to go through it all for ourselves.